 Flexible response has not only increased the cost of our military preparedness significantly, but has also increased American casualties dramatically as well.
 Reliance on the flexible response logic has kept us in active conflicts since its inception.
 And most importantly, is not a credible military doctrine with which to counter the use of urban guerrilla insurgency tactics that target civilians to undermine belief in the ability of authorities to provide safety from indiscriminate attacks, that is, unless we intend to be like Czarist Russia who suffered terrorism for 100 years between 1817 and 1917.

-Without a credible deterrent, the policy of flexible response will only draw us into more and more deadly and long drawn-out conflicts.
+Without a credible deterrent, the policy of flexible response will only draw us into more and more deadly and long drawn-out conflicts, with a number of them being surrogate conflicts, such as, the Ukraine.

-After, Kennedy's foray into the abyss - The Cuban Missile Crisis - all subsequent presidents have continued along the lines of putting the nuclear deterrent to rest, for example, during the SALT Talks the Soviet Union proposed the inclusion of a 'no first strike clause', and Reagan's 'tear down this wall' signaled the desire of the US not to initiate Armageddon.
+After, Kennedy's foray into the abyss - The Cuban Missile Crisis - all subsequent presidents have continued along the lines of putting the nuclear deterrent to rest, for example, during the SALT Talks the Soviet Union proposed the inclusion of a 'no first strike clause', and Reagan's 'tear down this wall' signaled the desire of neither the US nor the USSR to be the one to initiate Armageddon.

 History records the influence that the book 'The Guns of August,' had on Kennedy's decision making during the missile crisis.
-And, shows that he came to understand the essential lessons of how some rather basic miscalculations had sparked WWI.
+And, shows that he came to understand the essential lessons, as the book suggests, of how some rather basic miscalculations had sparked WWI.
 And, to prevent a war from breaking out between the USSR and the US, JFK was able to devise alternative strategies to those presented to him by his top military leaders, who thought that there were no alternatives to military action against the Soviets in response to their introduction of nuclear weapons onto the island of Cuba.

 Nonetheless, in devising the flexible response doctrine, it must have seemed to Kennedy that preventing a nuclear war was the most important thing to be accomplished.
 What was not clear to him was the fact that removing the nuclear deterrent did not mean that a deterrent was not necessary or useful, and that he had invited the escalation of conventional and non-conventional warfare as a result.